karlwilcox/website-build/pages/new-pemberley/index.md

 And we also have some" non-functional" requirements

 - Guest and stuff areas clearly separated, including access
-- aesthetically pleasing with well disguised" services"
+- aesthetically pleasing with well disguised "services"
 - But not" in your face" flashy, it should be in keeping with both contemporary and historical vernacular architecture of the region.